LinjieCodes/eGRAMv2R1/README.md

 4. **KEGG**  --  the KEGG pathway annotation of human and mouse.

 5. **WikiPathways**  --  the WikiPathways annotation of human and mouse.
+The compressed package needs to be decompressed before running the program.

 # Usage
 Here is a command line to run the eGRAMv2R1 program: